OptioTertia/optiotertia.github.io/_posts/2022-3-22-LongevityGaps.md

 I only know a few people taking deliberate steps to maximize their longevity.
 However, there are a couple of things that seem suboptimal in their approaches:

 **Diet over Exercise:**
-- All of these longevity practitioners are very skinny and barely exercise.
+- These longevity practitioners are skinny and rarely exercise.
 I think this is a combination of laziness and calorific restriction where they just lack the energy for it.

 - Even in the excellent [Longevity FAQ](https://nintil.com/longevity/) there is a complete lack of info on exercise and its influence on potential aging pathways.